FAQs

 How will this project impact property values?

 This new development will improve local property values and elevate the desirability of the Dix Hills communities.
-This will also provide existing Dix Hills residents with housing options that enable them to stay within their neighborhood and live within a luxury, gate-community setting.
+Vanderbilt Estates will also provide existing Dix Hills residents with housing options that enable them to stay within their neighborhood and live in a luxury maintenance-free gated community.

 Will the project positively support local schools?

-Of the $1.5 million in annual tax revenue, $1 million will go toward the local school district.
-There will be no significant impacts to children enrolling in the school district.
+Of the $1.2 million in annual tax revenue, roughly $1 million will go toward the Half Hollow Hills Central School District.
+There will be no significant impact to children enrolling in the school district.

 Environmental Impact